Wizards Tarot (Kenner)

 Companion Material: 264-page companion book.

-Wizards Tarot Review by Bonnie Cehovet
+Wizards Tarot (Kenner) Review by Bonnie Cehovet

 The “Wizards Tarot” brings together a lifetime of wisdom from two separate individuals that melds together into one perfect form.
 Corrine Kenner brings her knowledge of the Tarot and metaphysical subjects (with the ability to allow Seekers to actually place the esoteric world to good use in their lives).
 The concept for this deck is Corrine’s, as was the choice of symbols for the cards.
 John Blumen has an eclectic portfolio that includes industrial design, children’s books and fantasy art.
 His magic wand brought the concept for this deck to life.